Factbox: Major shooting incidents in the United States

 December 11, 2012 - A gunman opens fire inside an Oregon shopping mall, killing two people and wounding one.
 He then kills himself.

-December 14, 2012 - A heavily armed gunman kills 20 children and six adults at an elementary school in Newtown, Connecticut.
-Before the rampage, the 20-year-old shooter first shot and killed his mother in their home.
-When authorities approached the school, the shooter turned the gun on himself.
+December 14, 2012 - A heavily armed gunman kills at least 20 children and six adults at an elementary school in Newtown, Connecticut, and a body is found elsewhere in the town.
+The gunman is also dead.

-September 16, 2013 - A 34-year-old man opens fire at the U.S. Navy Yard in Washington, not far from the U.S. Capitol and the White House, in an incident in which 13 people, including the gunman, are killed.
+Reporting by David Cutler in London and Alina Selyukh in Washington; Editing by Mohammad Zargham